0xcert/docs/api/guides/asset-ledger-deployment.md

 await client.init();
 ```
 ::: warning
 For successful client initialization you need connected 0xcert framework provider instance.
 See [Using providers]() chapter for detailed instructions.
-Your provided must be connected to `Rinkeby` Ethereum test network.
+Your provider must be connected to `Rinkeby` Ethereum test network.
 :::

-Once client is initialized, let's define our asset ledger that we want to deploy.
+Once our client is initialized, let's define our asset ledger that we want to deploy.

 ```ts
 const assetLedgerDeployment = {